 Connection is all about making time for relationships.

 The quality of our relationships is actually the number one thing that contributes to our overall health and happiness!

 We need people.

 Each day choose at least one person to connect with.
-This can be a text, email, phone call, or meeting in person.

 Our bodies need fuel.
 Good fuel.
 And all of the healthy ways to eat have one thing in common…No sugar.

 When we kick sugar to the curb we experience better moods, a reduced risk of cancer, weight loss, clearer skin, a stronger immune system, and more energy.

 Eat real food, eliminate sugary drinks, drink water, get good sleep, eat more protein, more veggies, and check out intermittent fasting.

 The easiest way to spot sugar is to read labels.
 If any ingredient ends in “ose” (sucrose, lactose, fructose, etc.) or says “juice” or “syrup” and more obviously “sugar,” eliminate it from your diet.